+The sub-fund may hold short-term fixed income securities on an ancillary basis.
 The sub-fund aims at an active equity portfolio, which invests in a narrow selection of shares out of the investment universe.
 The focus is on consequent price/value ratio and follows a global, disciplined investment process.
 The research is based on a worldwide network of analysts.
 A team of strategists, which integrate the analyst's findings in the portfolio construction process, is responsible for the portfolio construction process.